 Pilaroc (pronounced pile a rock) was a simple name we came up with in describing the land on the northern end of Lincoln County; nothing but rocks.
 When we first moved there, we couldn’t believe the amount of rock on the land and couldn’t imagine anything growing there but cedar trees and more rock.
 But with our backgrounds (both dairy farmers kids that have been in the agriculture industry our whole lives), we knew we could make something work.

 Pilaroc Farms was created for two reasons: 1.
 To provide you the best local meat-eating experience possible and 2.
 So that our children could be raised deeply-rooted in agriculture, just as we were raised.

 At Pilaroc Farms, every animal is developed as if it were going to be served at our own table: we want it local, we want to know that is was raised humanely and be not only sustainable, but regenerative, and we want the best quality meat available.
-The nutrition, the health, how we handle and manage the cattle and the precise genetic selection is what we hang our hats on –
+The nutrition, the health, how we handle and manage the livestock and the precise genetic selection is what we hang our hats on –

 We encourage you to come by and visit us at Pilaroc Farms.
-You’re more than welcome to see where our cattle and pigs spend their lives.
+You’re more than welcome to see where our cattle, sheep and pigs spend their lives.
 You will probably find our children, Wyatt, Tensie Ruth and John Colyar, out there scratching the cows behind their ears with one hand and a bucket in the other, so bring your boots…they’ll expect you to work.